Nasdanika/server-side-java-development-for-innovators/README.md

 # Introduction

+## NOTE - This book is under development!!!

 More than one way to skin a cat.
 Motto - collect, retain, disseminate knowledge - research/new product, crowd-developed apps.
 Special requirements